PaoloMazzon/Vulkan2D/README.md

 shaders are SPIR-V binary blobs in `VK2D/Blobs.h`.
 If you don't trust binary blobs, feel free to run `shaders/genblobs.py` yourself.

-As it stands right now, VK2D is mostly ready to use, recently I made [Spacelink](https://github.com/PaoloMazzon/Spacelink) using it.
-It is not yet suitable for bigger projects simply because it does not sub-allocate memory (which means you can expect at best around ~4000 loaded textures at once before its crashing time).
+As it stands right now, VK2D is mostly ready to use, recently I made [Spacelink](https://github.com/PaoloMazzon/Spacelink).
+Shader support is kind of dodgy but still usable, and since the switch to VMA was made there are no hard technical barriers.

 Documentation
 =============